 In September 2006, the outcome of the CMP and AKPF programs of SHFC and the sale of its Non-performing Loans (NPLs) to Balikatan Housing Finance encouraged the corporation the process of rationalization of its manpower structure.
 The Plan for Reorganization was approved by DBM and CSC in November of 2006 and was implemented and completed in June of 2007.
 The new structure helped downsized its functions to collection and CMP programs instead of focusing on the establishment of a Secondary Mortgage Institution.

-In August 2007, Ernst & Young Transaction Advisory Services Inc. was became the Financial Advisor that assisted in the maiden securitization of the corporation and lay the building blocks for the transformation of NHMFC into an SMI.
+In August 2007, Ernst & Young Transaction Advisory Services Inc. became the Financial Advisor that assisted in the maiden securitization of the corporation and laid the building blocks for the transformation of NHMFC into an SMI.
 EY TASI conducted due diligence on the low delinquent accounts of NHMFC and assisted the corporation in matters of finance, accounting, regulatory and legal implications of the securitization transaction.

 In August 2008, NHMFC brought on board the securitization expertise of Standard Chartered bank as underwriter and Lead arranger for the maiden securitization issue, along with the Trustee and Special Purpose Trust, namely, DBP and PNB respectively.